Keirua/smslists/README.md

 the development of SMS Lists.

 Further acknowledgements go to Pierre Noel and Samantha Hackney at the Haiti Development Institute.
-Despite a stacked workload, Pierre and Samantha made time to share a great deal of knowledge about the Haitian refugee crisis.
+Despite a busy workload, Pierre and Samantha made time to share a great deal of knowledge about the Haitian refugee crisis.

 Finally, I need to thank the many translators and interpreters who, as both